emeraldkwekowe/emerald-news-app/README.md

 # Getting started

-This project uses `yarn` package manager.
+This project uses `yarn` package manager and NodeJS >= 16.10.0.

 In the project directory, run:

 ```bash
 yarn install